New Ideas and Emerging Results (NIER)MODELS 2025

 Evaluation Criteria

-New ideas and vision papers will be assessed primarily on their degree of originality and potential for advancing innovation in the field.
+New ideas and emerging results papers will be assessed primarily on their degree of originality and potential for advancing innovation in the field.
 As such, new ideas and emerging results are expected to provide a compelling and revolutionary argument.

 Note that this category is not intended for foundation or practice papers without sufficient evaluation.
 Such papers will not be accepted.